"Who on earth is this bloke?" How Andoni Iraola went from a horror start to the top of Liverpool and Bayer Leverkusen's wish lists | Goal.com

 PSG, Real Madrid, Manchester City and Liverpool are all keen to sign players from Bournemouth.

-Twelfth in his first season, ninth in his second, and now sixth: Iraola has methodically improved Bournemouth—an achievement that deserves ample credit given the circumstances.
-In 2025, the Cherries lost two key men, goalkeeper Kepa Arrizabalaga and Dominic Solanke.
-Last summer's exodus was even larger, yet Iraola and his side refused to be cowed.
+Twelfth in his first season, ninth in his second, and now sixth: Iraola has methodically improved Bournemouth—an achievement that cannot be overstated given the circumstances.
+In 2025, the Cherries lost two key players in goalkeeper Kepa Arrizabalaga and Dominic Solanke.
+Last summer's exodus was even larger, yet Iraola and his squad refused to be deterred.

-Last summer, three-quarters of the back line departed: Dean Huijsen, Ilya Zabarnyi and Milos Kerkez answered the calls of Real Madrid, PSG and Liverpool FC.
-Versatile forward Dango Outtara moved to Brentford FC.
-When, in the winter, the next superstar, Antoine Semenyo, left for Manchester City and the team were languishing at the bottom of the table, as mentioned, things looked bleak—but the rest is history.
+Last summer, three-quarters of the back line departed: Dean Huijsen, Ilya Zabarnyi and Milos Kerkez moved to Real Madrid, PSG and Liverpool respectively.
+Versatile forward Dango Outtara moved to Brentford.
+When, in the winter, the next star, Antoine Semenyo, left for Manchester City and the team were languishing at the bottom of the table, things looked bleak—but the rest is history.

-French Under-21 international Kroupi netted 13 goals in his first Premier League campaign after contributing 22 goals to FC Lorient's promotion from the French second tier during a loan spell last season.
+French Under-21 international Kroupi netted 13 goals in his first Premier League campaign after contributing 22 goals to FC Lorient's promotion from the French second tier on loan last term.
 He looks set to become the Cherries' next big-money exit, with rumours linking him to Bayern Munich.

 - getty